-Physical Therapy 1 Class Hour/1 Credit
+Physical Therapy 1 Class Hour / 1 Credit

 This course is designed to give the student an overview of the Occupational/Physical Therapy programs and professions.
 The history and development of the professions, scope of practice and roles of the health care personnel are discussed.
 Also reviewed will be professional competencies, role delineations of the PT, OT, PTA and OTA, review of case studies and practice models, medical abbreviations, safety issues, current issues and trends, and ethical and legal practice.
 This introductory level course is offered in the first semester of the first year and is designed to improve and enhance an understanding of the field of OT and PT.
 It is a foundation course for OCTA110 Fundamentals of OT.
-(Prerequisite: Minimum Accuplacer Sentence Skills Score of 78 and Reading scores of 70 or ENGL102R or equivalent.)
+(Prerequisite: One of the following ENGL102R or equivalent or previous minimum of Associate Degree or waiver from OTA or PTA program director)